Aligned plane drawings of the generalized Delaunay-graphs for pseudo-disks: Abstract

 \section{Abstract}

-We study general Delaunay-graphs, which are a natural generalizations of Delaunay triangulations to arbitrary families.
+We study general Delaunay-graphs, which are natural generalizations of Delaunay triangulations to arbitrary families, in particular to pseudo-disks.
 We prove that for any finite pseudo-disk family and point set, there is a plane drawing of their Delaunay-graph such that every edge lies inside every pseudo-disk that contains its endpoints.